spotinst/help/src/docs/elastigroup/tools-integrations/grid-engine-azure/configure-tortuga-unicloud-grid-engine.md

 ### Create an Elastigroup

-When creating a Spot Elastigroup there are a few properties that must be set for nodes to register with Tortuga and the Grid Engine master.
+When creating a Spot Elastigroup there are a few properties that must be set for nodes to register with Tortuga and the Grid Engine primary.
 The following are recommended settings that are compatible with most UGE installations.

 ### Capacity